otausendschoen/Expected_Goals_xG_Model/README.md

 time, and whether we could build our own expected goals (xG) model. xG models estimate the probability of a given shot resulting in a goal.

-To do this, we use open-access data provided by StatsBomb.
-For each event in a match (like a shot, pass, dribble, save, or duel), StatsBomb provides detailed event-level information on what occurred on the pitch.
+To do this, we use open-access data provided by StatsBomb in the StatsBombR package.
-We have this data across 13 competitions for a wide timeframe, from 1958 to 2024.
+StatsBombR provides detailed event-level information (ex. shots, passes dribbles, duels) on what occurred on the pitch.
+We have this data across 13 major men's competitions for a wide timeframe, from 1958 to 2024.

-Ultimately, our objective is to see if just using a few simple features (ex. shot distance, shot angle to the goal, whether the shot was taken under pressure) can adequately predict the chance of a given shot resulting in a goal.

-For this project, we will rely on the package StatsBombR.
-This package gives us access to detailed, event-level football data — including passes, shots, dribbles, and more — from professional matches around the world.
 Our raw StatsBomb data rendered us with 70,553 shot observations and 121 features.

+# Motivation

+Understanding xG probabilities provides valuable context in football analysis.
+Raw goal totals can be influenced by factors such as finishing ability, goalkeeper performance, or luck. xG, however, estimates the probability of a given shot resulting in a goal based on the shot quality.
+Comparing actual goals allows us to evaluate performance from a more objective process-oriented lens.
+Furthermore, xG provides data-driven evidence to whether a team/player is over or underperforming relative to its expected goal output, rendering a more sustainable viewpoint of performance over time.

 # Results